Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 At night (and I’ve stayed in this part of town), stepping off the bus or emerging from the last Métro can be a little daunting, especially if you’re a woman on your own.
 Stay away from subway stations like Marx Dormoy, Porte de Clignancourt and Porte de la Chapelle, especially at night.

-Other neighborhoods you might avoid in this arrondissement are Barbès-Rochechouart (on the border of the 9th, 10th and 18th) and the Goutte d’Or, known for delinquency and trafficking, especially drugs.
+Other neighborhoods you might avoid in this arrondissement are Barbès-Rochechouart (on the border of the 9th, 10th and 18th) and the Goutte d’Or, where the drug trade isn't unknown.

 Other than Montmartre, the other reason you might come here is to visit the fabulous Puces de Saint-Ouen, one of the best flea markets in the world.
 It's a good thing it operates in daytime, because the area is a little less welcoming at night.